Create your future.

 Introduction:

 Stingless bee species Tetragonula Carbonaria is an excellent pollinator of the vegetable garden; however, they are preferential foragers/pollinators.
-During this course I will identify some of the crops where they excel.
+At the course Frank will identify some of the crops where they excel.

 Recent research is showing the health benefits of native bee honey and cerumen (propolis).
 We will discuss the three methods currently used in harvesting native bee honey and our approach to honey and cerumen collection.